Hong Kong news site shuts as pro-Beijing lawmakers sworn in

-The founders of news outlet Citizen News said Monday that although they had not been contacted by the Hong Kong national security police, the current environment in the financial hub is such that they are unclear if their reporting could be considered as violating the law.
-The news site will stop publishing on Jan.
-4.
+The founders of news outlet Citizen News said Monday that although they have not been contacted by the Hong Kong national security police, the deteriorating media freedoms in the financial hub make it unclear whether their reporting violates the law.
+They said the news site will stop publishing on Tuesday.

 “We all love this place, deeply.
-Regrettably, what was ahead of us is not just pouring rains or blowing winds, but hurricanes and tsunamis,” Citizen News said in a statement on Sunday, when it originally announced their impending closure.
+Regrettably, what was ahead of us is not just pouring rains or blowing winds, but hurricanes and tsunamis,” Citizen News said in a statement on Sunday, when it originally announced the closure.

 Citizen News is the third news outlet to close in recent months, following pro-democracy newspaper Apple Daily and online site Stand News.

-The outlet was founded five years ago in 2017 by a group of veteran journalists.
-While small, they focused on political news and analysis pieces, as well as investigations.
+The outlet was founded in 2017 by a group of veteran journalists.
+While small, it focused on political news and analysis pieces, as well as investigations.

-The space for doing those type of stories has shrunk since China’s central legislature imposed a national security law in Hong Kong in 2019 following massive anti-government protests.
+The space for doing those types of stories has shrunk since China’s central legislature imposed a sweeping National Security Law in Hong Kong in 2019 following massive anti-government protests.
 As authorities stepped up arrests of political activists, civil rights groups and unions disbanded, and some activists fled.
-Independent media has been one of the more prominent casualties of the ongoing crackdown.
+Independent media have been one of the more prominent casualties of the ongoing crackdown.

 “What we understood about press freedom has changed a lot,” said Chris Yeung, founder and chief writer at Citizen News.
 “What’s the line between, say, freedom and what the government has always emphasized responsibilities or obligations like upholding national security, public order, etc.”

-The impending closure of Citizen News came days after authorities raided Stand News and arrested seven people — including editors and former board members — for allegedly conspiring to publish seditious material.
+Yeung said at a news conference on Monday that the trigger for their decision to shut down was what happened to Stand News.
+Last week, authorities raided Stand News and arrested seven people — including editors and former board members — for allegedly conspiring to publish seditious material.
 Stand News announced on the same day that it would cease to operate.

 Two of Stand News’ former editors who were arrested were later formally charged with sedition.